JosephDSmith/phase-1-project/README.md

-# phase-1-project

-Dog Breeds App
+# Dog Breed App

-Dog Breeds App for Phase 1 Project Assignment by Joseph D Smith
+Dog Breed App for Phase 1 Project Assignment by Joseph D Smith

-Description:
+# Description:

-Dog Breeds is an app that displays a list of popular dog breeds, which will expand breed details based on user interactivty.
+Dog Breed App is a web application that displays popular dog breed names and allows users to access more detailed breed information for each dog.

 Features:

-Users can scroll through the list of dog breeds.
+- Users can scroll through the library of dog breeds.
-Users can click "in" to information of each individual dog breed, and click "out" to the main page.
+- Users can click on dog breeds to expand breed details for each dog.

+## Usage Visuals

+App features :

+- Scroll through the database of dogs:

+- Expand details for each breed:

+## Contributing

+Pull requests are welcome for reiew.
+No major changes are allowed.

+Please reach out to support if you have any questions.

+## License

+Licensing is not being offered at this time.
+For any questions, please reach out to our support team.

+## References

+All images dog breed information can be found at the open api thatapicompany.com

+## Support

+For any questions or support, please reach out to joesmith40@gmail.com.